CodeiatioOrganization/DrawFast/README.md

 # DrawFast
-This repository contains the work done on the DrawFast App published on the Google Play Store.
+This repository contains the work that can be Publically displayed done on the DrawFast App published on the Google Play Store.